-You are skiing down a mountain trail at Aspen Colorado—one of the expert diamond slopes, with the awe-inspiring snow-capped Rockies in your view.
-Though you have skied down this slope before, you have never been able to “dominate” it—until now.
+You are skiing down a mountain trail at Aspen Colorado — one of the expert diamond slopes, with the awe-inspiring, snow-capped Rockies in your view.
+Though you have skied down this slope before, you have never been able to “dominate” it — until now.
 You begin to hit your stride, striking every mogul perfectly, effortlessly.
-Your actions seem frozen in time and every little sound becomes more intense—the crisp slap of your skies against the powder, the scrunch of your knees, and your rhythmic breathing.
+Your actions seem frozen in time and every little sound becomes more intense — the crisp slap of your skis against the powder, the scrunch of your knees, and your rhythmic breathing.
 You are flowing down the slope, and later you might even describe yourself as having become “one with the mountain.”
 All those years of training and struggling, taking ski lessons and tumbling into the woods, are now finally justified.
 You have had, quite literally, a peak experience.

-If it is not skiing, you may have had similar experiences in other activities—some other challenging exercise, working on a difficult project, or even to a certain degree in simpler exercises like reading or conversation with a friend.
+If not in skiing, you may have had similar experiences in other activities — some other challenging exercise, working on a difficult project, or even to a certain degree in simpler exercises like reading or conversation with a friend.
 These are moments in which your mind becomes entirely absorbed in the activity so that you “forget yourself” and begin to act effortlessly, with a heightened sense of awareness of the here and now (athletes often describe this as “being in the zone”).
-You may be surprised to learn, however, that this experience has become the focus of much research in recent years by positive psychologists.
-Indeed, the psychologist Mihalyi Csikszentmihalyi has even given it a name for an objective condition—“flow.”
+You may be surprised to learn, however, that in recent years this experience has become the focus of much research by positive psychologists.
+Indeed, the psychologist Mihaly Csikszentmihalyi has even given it a name for an objective condition — “flow.”

-Mihalyi Csikszentmihalyi is one of the pioneers of the scientific study of happiness.
+Mihaly Csikszentmihalyi is one of the pioneers of the scientific study of happiness.
 He was born in Hungary in 1934 and, like many of his contemporaries, he was touched by the Second World War in ways that deeply affected his life and later work.
 During his childhood, he was put in an Italian prison.
-It was here, amidst the misery and loss of family and friends during the war, that he had his first inkling of his seminal work in the area of flow and optimal experience.
+It was here, amid the misery and loss of family and friends during the war, that he had his first inkling of his seminal work in the area of flow and optimal experience.
 In an interview, he noted, “I discovered chess was a miraculous way of entering into a different world where all those things didn’t matter.
 For hours I’d just focus within a reality that had clear rules and goals” (Sobel, D. (1995, January).
 Interview: Mihaly Csikszentmihalyi.
 Omni, 73-90.).